Qasem215/Qasem215.github.io/_posts/2022-09-07-association-rule-learning.md

 # Data Overview  <a name="data-overview"></a>

-Our initial dataset contains 3,500 transactions, each of which shows the alcohol products that were present in that transaction.
+Our initial dataset contains 9,800 transactions, each of which shows the grocery products that were present in that transaction.

 In the code below, we import Pandas, as well as the apriori algorithm from the apyori library, and we bring the raw data into Python.
 <br>